Skip to main content

 Huayhuash Circuit Trip highlights

-• Experience indigenous communities and fragile ecosystems
+• Experience local communities and high-altitude ecosystems

 Meals: Nil